Midwestern University Assistant Professor - Emergency and Critical Care - CVM in Glendale, Arizona

 *Assistant, Associate, Full Professor of Small Animal Emergency and Critical Care*

-Midwestern University College of Veterinary Medicine invites applications for a clinical track faculty position in small animal emergency medicine and critical care.
+Midwestern University College of Veterinary Medicine invites applications for a tenure track or clinical track faculty position in small animal emergency medicine and critical care.
 This is a full-time, clinical position.
-The successful candidate will help develop a new 24-hour emergency and critical care service for dogs and cats in the Animal Health Institute’s Companion Animal Clinic.
+The successful candidate will help develop a new critical care service for dogs and cats in the Animal Health Institute’s Companion Animal Clinic.
 Student clinical rotations will begin in the Spring of 2017, at which point clinical teaching will be an important component of the critical care service’s mission.
 There will also be classroom and laboratory teaching opportunities for the successful candidate.

 Midwestern University is a private, not-for-profit organization that provides graduate and professional education in the health sciences.
 The University has two campuses -- one in Downers Grove, Illinois and the other in Glendale, Arizona.
 More than 6,200 full-time students are enrolled in graduate programs in osteopathic medicine, dentistry, pharmacy, physician assistant studies, physical therapy, occupational therapy, nurse anesthesia, cardiovascular perfusion, podiatry, optometry, clinical psychology, speech language pathology, and biomedical sciences.
 Over 500 full-time faculty members and 400 staff members are dedicated to the education and development of our students in an environment that encourages learning, respect for all members of the health care team, service, interdisciplinary scholarly activity, and personal growth.
 The addition of veterinary medicine on the Glendale campus provides an excellent opportunity to train students following the principles of One Health at Arizona’s first veterinary college.
 The MWU-CVM has received provisional accreditation in 2015 and anticipates full accreditation in 2018.
 The third class of 100 students will matriculate in August 2016.